 I used to hang out on LessWrong back when it was cool.
-If you don't know what that is, you should probably read "I Can Tolerate Anything Except The Outgroup" on Slate Star Codex, and if you thought it was good you might want to hang out with me.
+If you don't know what that is, maybe read "I Can Tolerate Anything Except The Outgroup" on Slate Star Codex, and if you thought it was good you might want to hang out with me.